 Secondly, administer nasal spray or pump into each nostril while the head is erect.

 Avoid contamination of the dropper tip.

-Remove contact lenses before administering an ophthalmic solution.
+In addition, remove contact lenses before administering an ophthalmic solution.

 Do not administer discolored or cloudy solutions.